LLM Wiki Skill: Build a Personal Knowledge Base with InfraNodus Gap Analysis

 to track contradictions between authors and produce an essay at the end.

-tier (Light / Medium / Heavy), proposes a directory layout
+the tier (Light / Medium / Heavy), proposes a directory

-schema files with InfraNodus tool wiring baked in, and
+writes the schema files with InfraNodus tool wiring baked

 Then, on every new source you add: